I like to research and write about health issues and cures that are familiar to me.

-Why Do Ankles Swell in Hot Weather?
-Prevention and Treatment
+Why Do My Feet and Ankles Swell in the Summer

 If you are like me, you can't wait to liberate your feet from boots and socks as soon as the sun starts to warm things up a little.
 Out come the strappy heels or flip flops, the feet get buffed and moisturised to perfection, and the nails are painted.